liggiorgio/ogd/Docs/GameDesignDocument.md

 Each player has a set number of moves:
 	-During the campaign, it depends on the level
 	-In PvP, 30 moves
-Each move consists in swapping 2 objects or using a consumable item from the inventory.
+Each move consists in swapping 2 faces or using a consumable item from the inventory.

-Each player plays on a board of 6x7 tiles, all filled with objects to match.
+Each player plays on a board of 6x7 tiles, all filled with faces to match.

 The match has a set timer of 3 minutes, after which, if the match hasn't ended already, the player with the highest current score will result as winner.